labscript-suite/labscript-suite/docs/source/installation/regular-anaconda.rst

        (labscript) C:\> desktop-app install blacs lyse runmanager runviewer

-   These will be named, e.g. 'runmanager – the labcript suite (py38)' which when clicked on will:
+   These will be named, e.g. 'runmanager – the labcript suite (labscript)' which when clicked on will:

    * Launch the application without a terminal window, using the virtual environment the above command was called in.
    * Display the application with an application-specific shortcut in the taskbar (which can be pinned, like any other desktop application).